mkmat/ETH-Computational-Thinking-Labs/README.md

 3. All group members can now edit the python script at Overleaf at any time, also simultaneously.
 The Chat and Review features of Overleaf can be used to leave comments.
 4. To be able to execute your code.py online, you need to invite the lecturer to your project.
 The code can afterwards be executed at [CTL-code-expert](https://ctl.polyphys.mat.ethz.ch/cgi-bin/CTL-code-expert).
 The CTL-code-expert allows everybody to just execute your code (but not read or change it) and to specify parameters.
 It is certainly less convenient than editing and executing python via vscode, from the command line, or using another python editor.
 While error messages are displayed, graphics must be saved on file(s) (as described [above](#graphics)) to to get displayed.

-## How to: install git
+### check if git is installed

 You can install git from within vscode, see [here](#vscode).
-Or install git from https://git-scm.com/download
+Or install git from https://git-scm.com/download.
+Check your git installation by opening a terminal, and enter: git --version

-## 11. Collaboration tool: Write and Run Matlab<a name=matlab></a>

-Assignments can also be completed using other programming languages such as Matlab.
-To work with Matlab in a group consider using MATLAB Drive (it is very similat to polybox or dropbox).
-You need to have an account at www.mathworks.com.
-Login into this account through the website and search for MATLAB Drive, and install it.
-You can then share your files within a dedicated directory with group members.

-## 12. Where to get help<a name=help></a>
+## Where to get help<a name=help></a>

 ### Frequently asked questions and answers are collected [here](https://github.com/ETH-Computational-Thinking-Lab/CTL-FAQ/blob/main/README.md)